sb-vdb/aipi/README.md

 - SDXL-Turbo (Diffusers library)

 # Guide
-Below here are all paragraphs and related articles that are needed to run this demo on a Raspberry Pi
+First, you need to setup the Raspberry Pi, [go here](RASPBERRYPI.md) to walk through the steps.

-To get started, clone this repo and go into the cloned directory with your command line:
+Once the Raspberry Pi is set up, clone this repo and go into the cloned directory with your command line:
 ```
 git clone https://github.com/sb-vdb/aipi.git
 cd aipi